EricGebhart/prod-inv-ui/README.md

 # improvments left.

 Some CSS would be nice.
-I'm not sure it makes too much since here.
+I'm not sure it makes too much sense here.
 Feel free to knock yourself out.
 Maybe I'll add a little.
 On verra.

 I stored the timestamps as epoch numbers.
 This makes it easy to do a lot of different things easily with the dates.

-But I never got around to adding a render function to the timestamp column in the history table.
-They show nicely on the graphs though.
+The graphs want epoch numbers so that was easy.
+And it's easy to convert them back into dates which can be manipulated easily.
+The re-frame-datatable takes a render function so I just turned it back into a date and formated it right there into a basic date-time format.
+I think the same thing would have happened if I just converted it to a string.
+But there are a lot of formats to choose from and this code would handle that.

 There are a few things which I would extract out of this to make more useful react components.
 The charts could be made much more generic